kgateway-dev/kgateway/docs/content/support/support-info.md

 weight: 930
 ---

-Walk through the steps on this page to collect valuable information for Solo to review and troubleshoot your support request.
+Collect valuable information for Solo to review and troubleshoot your support request.

 ## Environment